railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

    "Product Range 1","-3 750"
    "Product Range 2","-2 450"

-In this example of a hierarchical structure in Open ERP you can analyze not only the costs of each product range but also the costs of the whole of production.
+In this example of a hierarchical structure in OpenERP, you can analyze not only the costs of each product range but also the costs of the whole of production.
 The balance of a summary account ( *Production* ) is the sum of the balances of the child accounts.